Winemaking in Bordeaux: Aging

 In Bordeaux, most serious wines undergo barrel-ageing, although white wines can be an exception.
 Usually, six months of ageing in-barrel is required, but some châteaux barrel-age for as much as 20 months.
 The number of new barrels (which impart a higher degree of oak flavor to the wine) can vary from vintage to vintage, just as the duration of barrel-ageing.
 Only recently, addition of oak chips has been made legal in Bordeaux.
 During barrel-ageing, the wine needs to be racked in order to clear it of lees.
-This process is being challenged by some producers, as mentioned abovem since ageing on the lees can also add richness to the wine.
+This process is being challenged by some producers, since ageing on the lees can also add richness to the wine.

 Blending

 Once the producer decides the wine has aged for the right amount of time, the selection begins.
 The winemaker (or his/her team) find the right blend for the vintage.
 This is released as the château's grand vin.
 Inevitably, there will be some wine left—either of inferior quality or leftovers from the blending.
 This is usually released as a second-wine (or in some cases even a third-wine).
 While in theory inferior wine, some châteaux second-wine is of superior quality to other châteaux' grand vin and fetches high prices.
 Increasing the amount of second-wine can be a very conscious decision on the part of a winemaker, as a way of making a more and more superior grand vin - able to compete with the most prestigious wines in tastings.

 After blending, the wine will be bottled, and will then usually undergo a further ageing process before being released.

 In Bordeaux the oenologists play a huge role.
 Many oenologists work as consultants to different châteaux and carry much weight in major decisions regarding the wine.
 Amongst the most famous oenologists are Emile Peynaud, Jacques Boissenot, Pascal Chantonnet, Olivier Dauga, Stéphane Derenoncourt, Denis Dubourdieu, Jean-Philippe Fort, Gilles Pauquet, Michel Rolland, Stéphane Toutoundji and Christian Veyry.